 - A mark that consists of representations of elements of chain wheels and chains, as well as space was denied registration on account of chain wheels and chains because they were not distinctive.

-How do you avoid rejections of trademark registration?
+How do you avoid rejection of trademark applications?

 A mark that has a distinct name must be picked by the person applying for registration of the mark.

-- The trademark is not used for Patriotic Mark: If the trademark is associated with the official title, flag national emblem, animal image, geographical regions and international organizations.
+If the trademark is associated with the official title, flag national emblem, animal image, geographical regions, and international organizations.

 The trademark is then rejected by the registry.
 Therefore, there is no mark that is patriotic and can be employed by the applicant for the product.